Mitochondrial Function: The Secret to Youthful, Radiant Skin

 4. Reduce Stress & Prioritize Sleep

-Chronic stress and poor sleep impairmitochondrial function and accelerate skin aging.
+Chronic stress and poor sleep can lead to mitochondrial damage and accelerate skin aging.
 Manage stress with meditation, deep breathing, and good sleep hygiene to support cellular repair and rejuvenation.
+These practices can help maintain mitochondrial membrane potential and promote mitochondrial repair, reducing the likelihood of harmful mitochondrial fragmentation.

 5. Use Mitochondria-Supporting Supplements

-Targeted supplementation can enhance mitochondrial energy production and antioxidant protection, helping to combat finelines, wrinkles, and dull skin.
+Targeted supplementation can enhance mitochondrial energy production and antioxidant protection, helping to combat fine lines, wrinkles, and dull skin.
+Look for supplements that support mitochondrial proteins and overall cellular metabolism.

 • NeuroGen® Nerve Support Supplement: Formulated with key mitochondrial nutrients to support cellular energy, benefiting skin regeneration, skin cell repair and decreasing the effects of age on the skin.